StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Methodologies

-Under the spatial constraints applied to both nouns and verbs, the CA maps of verbs can, to some extent, align with the regions defined by the spatial priors.
-However, a clear relationship between the CA maps of verbs and nouns is still lacking.
-According to \textbf{observation 2}, our goal is to leverage the syntactic relationships to establish a strong connection between verbs and nouns, thereby enhancing the alignment between motion and corresponding subjects.
+Under the spatial constraints applied to both nouns and verbs, the CA maps of verbs can align to some extent with the regions defined by the spatial priors.
+However, a clear relationship between the CA maps of verbs and nouns is still lacking, resulting in the leakage of verb CA maps.
+According to \textbf{Observation 2}, our goal is to leverage the syntactic relationships to establish a strong connection between verbs and nouns, thereby enhancing the alignment between motion and corresponding subjects.
 As a result, our approach involves introducing contrastive learning to minimize the distance between the CA map of verbs and that of the corresponding nouns, while simultaneously distancing it from the CA maps of other words to prevent interference.

-In particular, we construct a syntax-aware contrastive constraint, where the noun and verb pairs in each $s_i^ \ast$ serve as positive samples for each other, while other words in $S$ act as their negative samples.
+In particular, we construct a \textbf{syntax-aware contrastive constraint}, where the noun and verb pairs in each $s_i^ \ast$ serve as positive samples for each other, while other words in $S$ act as their negative samples.
+Additionally, to ensure motion consistency across adjacent frames, as illustrated in \figref{multi_frame_pipeline}, we propose a \textbf{multi-frame contrastive strategy} that incorporates these adjacent frames into the calculation of the $f$-th frame, thereby effectively expanding the contrastive space.
 For the noun $s_i$ and the verb $s_j$ in $s_i^ \ast$, our positive loss aims to minimize the distance between the CA map of $s_i$ and $s_j$,

-where $f_{dist}(\cdot)$ represents the calculation of the distance function between CA maps.
+where $f_{dist}(\cdot)$ represents the calculation of the distance function between CA maps, and $n$ represents the number of adjacent frames of the $f$-frame.
 For $s_i^\ast$, we define the set of other words in $S$ as $U_i$.
 Our negative loss encourages the separation of $i$-th word pairs from the words in $U_i$,

 Finally, the syntax-aware attention-based constraint can be formulated as follows,